cosmos/testnets/README.md

 ### Vega Upgrade testnet

 This testnet targets validators and integrators who want to test their tooling with Vega.
-It mirrors the state of mainnet before the Vega testnet with modifications to enable liveness and to with convenient parameters to simulate a governance permissioned software upgrade.
+It mirrors the state of mainnet before the Vega testnet with modifications to enable liveness and with convenient parameters to simulate a governance permissioned software upgrade.

 - **Chain-ID**: `vega-test`
 - **Gaia Version:** `release/v6.0.0-rc3`